 Holborn Head Lighthouse was built where it could guide shipping into Scrabster in 1862, by the Stevenson family.
 Thurso was reached by the Highland Railway in 1874, and the railway station was linked to Scrabster by a service of horse-drawn omnibuses.
 Better harbour facilities led to boom times for the area's flagstone industry, which had quarries at Scrabster and Holborn Head.

 The 1900s saw a series of significant expansions to the harbour at Scrabster.
-A new roll on roll off terminus was build to service the Orkney ferry, and at various times there were also scheduled services calling here providing links to Iceland and the Faroe islands.
-Scrabster also became an important fishing port, especially during the 1990s following the construction of another major expansion to the harbour and a new fish market.
+A new roll-on roll-off terminus was build to service the Orkney ferry, and at various times there were also scheduled services calling here providing links to Iceland and the Faroe islands.
+Scrabster also became an important fishing port, especially during the 1990s following the completion of another major expansion to the harbour and a new fish market.
 Since then it has been the norm for large quantities of fish to be landed here by boats of various nationalities before being quickly loaded onto refrigerated trucks which then head south to markets as far away as Spain.
 The most recent harbour expansion took place to accommodate the ferry introduced by Northlink on the service to Stromness in 2002.

 Visitor InformationView Location on Map